 MapTiler Server benefits people who have their own data and want to serve this data from their own infrastructure.
 Companies with strict security policies, government organizations working with classified information, or simply individuals or organizations working at locations without an internet connection can now set up their own map server within a minute.

-Raster and vector data in various formats including TIFFs, JPEGs, ECW, MrSID, ShapeFiles, or PostGIS data for regions, countries, or the entire world can be turned into map tiles using the MapTiler Desktop.
+Raster and vector data in various formats including TIFFs, JPEGs, ECW, MrSID, ShapeFiles, or PostGIS data for regions, countries, or the entire world can be turned into map tiles using the MapTiler Engine.
 Maps are served from tiled GeoPackage or MBTiles files.

 A simple installer sets up the software in less than a minute, after which you can start adding in your own geodata.
 All datasets are visible via a web interface in the browser.
-It is easy to backup and/or move config files to a different server instance.
+It is easy to back up and/or move config files to a different server instance.

 MapTiler Server can also be launched behind Nginx or Apache servers.
 This is the recommended setup for deployment in the production environment.
 On Linux, it is possible to run MapTiler Server as a systemd service.
 For more information, read the how-to.